dpinney/helloDocker/README.md

 ### Goal

-Get a server in place that allows deployment of many small web apps at a reasonable annual price ($500/year tops).
+Get a server in place that allows deployment of dozens of small web apps at a reasonable annual price ($500/year tops).

 And it appears that redundant globally-distributed container swarms are here to stay.
 So I might as well learn one of those stacks.